 MHA has issued Order No. 40-3/2020-DM-I (A) dated 15th April 2020.
 In Clause No. 5 of Annexure-II of the order, MHA has made medical insurance mandatory for workers.
 Further MHA has issued clarification via ref: IRDAI/HLT/CIR/MISC/093/04/2020 dated 16th April 2020.
 In the said reference the Government has stipulated all industrial and commercial establishments, workplaces, offices, etc. shall make arrangements for the implementation of Standard Operating Procedure (SOP) before starting their functioning.

 As per Clause No. 5 of Annexure-II for the purpose of social distancing for offices, workplaces, factories, and establishments Government has made mandatory medical insurance for the workers.
-Now, the Government has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments, and Section 17 (5) (b) of CGST Act, 2017 clearly states that the taxpayer is eligible to avail input tax credit if Government has made any service obligatory for an employer.
+Now, the Government has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments, and Section 17 (5) (b) of CGST Act, 2017 clearly states that the taxpayer is eligible to avail of the input tax credit if Government has made any service obligatory for an employer.
 This implies that taxpayers can now avail of GST input tax credit on the premium paid on medical insurance as per Sub Section 5 of Section 17 of the CGST Act, 2017.

-Now the offices, workplaces, factories, and establishments can avail of the input tax credit on the premium paid for medical insurance for their workers.
+Now offices, workplaces, factories, and establishments can avail of the input tax credit on the premium paid for medical insurance for their workers.

 Disclaimer: The contents of this article are solely for information and knowledge and do not constitute any professional advice or recommendation.
 The author does not accept any liability for any loss or damage of any kind arising out of this information set out in the article and any action taken based thereon.